 So keep reading to learn the hairstyle from our step-by-step tutorial!

-This is also a sub dividion of the French Plait where you add more sections of hair on one side while on the other side you will drop the existing section and pick up a section from right behind the dropped section.
-Yes confusing right.
-No worries that’s why we have appended this pictorial to give you a visual.
+This is also a subdivision of the French Plait where you add more sections of hair on one side while on the other side you will drop the existing section and pick up a section from right behind the dropped section.
+Pretty confusing right?
+No worries in the article below we have appended this pictorial to give you a visual.